MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-access-to-settings-app-surface-hub.md

 ## On-premises AD

 If the Surface Hub is domain joined and connected to on-prem AD, a security group in AD is specified during first-run setup to allow group members to sign into Settings.
 This designated group can be seen on Surface Hub within Settings > Surface Hub > Accounts.
-If an error message is received stating “this requires elevation” when attempting to log into Settings, check the following:
+If an error message is received stating “this requires elevation” when attempting to log into Settings, check the following issues:

 - Ensure the account being used is a member of the security group designated during OOBE.
 - Ensure the account is enabled and the password has not expired.